hplgit/odespy/README.do.txt

 Terminal> cd odespy
 Terminal> sudo python setup.py install
 !ec

-If you face problems with compiling the Fortran parts of Odespy, try skipping all Fortran code:
+If you face problems with compiling the Fortran parts of Odespy, or if you do not have a Fortran compiler, you can install without any Fortran code:

 !bc sys
 Terminal> sudo python setup.py install --no-fortran